kingyiusuen/image-to-latex/README.md

 image-to-latex download-artifacts [RUN_PATH]
 ```

 The run path should be in the format of `<entity>/<project>/<run_id>`.
 To find the run path for a particular experiment run, go to the Overview tab in the dashboard.
+For example, the run id for [this experiemnt]((https://wandb.ai/kingyiusuen/image-to-latex/runs/2pgs4rdi/)) is `kingyiusuen/image-to-latex/2pgs4rdi`.

 ### Training in Google Colab